Santa Rosa de Lima, El Salvador

-Santa Rosa de Lima is a municipality in La Unión Department of El Salvador.
+Santa Rosa de Lima is a district in La Unión Department of El Salvador.

 The city is named after St. Rose of Lima, born on 1586 in Lima (Peru).
 Its "fiestas patronales" are during the month of August, when the city gets full of vendors from around the country selling a wide range of articles and food.

 Economy

 The city is also known as the "capital of commerce" in La Unión and is famous for its cheese, gold and livestock trade.
 And they have a big commerce of cows, pigs and clothing.
 Santa Rosa de Lima is a city which is the heart of commerce.
 The city has many fast food places and traditional also like the famous pupusas.
 The city is located a few kilometers from the Honduras border.
 During the Honduras/El Salvador war in the late 60's, the city got hundreds of expatriated Salvadorans from Honduras.
 At which time, there ensued an economic depression that lasted just before the eruption of the civil war in 1979.